kubevirt/community/design-proposals/enhancements.md

   in order to make sure that we are able to maintain it
 * As a SIG Approver I want to ensure that a design is sound before a VEP Author is approaching an implementation.
+* As a KubeVirt developer, I want to have a single source-of-truth w.r.t. the current status, design API of a feature.

 ## Repos